jamesmontemagno/InAppBillingPlugin/docs/CheckAndRestorePurchases.md

 ## Subscriptions

-On `Android` only valid on-going subscriptions will be returned. `iOS` returns all receipts for all instances of the subscripitions.
+On `Android` only valid on-going subscriptions will be returned (with the original purchase date). `iOS` returns all receipts for all instances of the subscripitions.
 Read the iOS documentation to learn more on strategies.

 Learn more about `IInAppBillingVerifyPurchase` in the [Securing Purchases](SecuringPurchases.md) documentation.